The Great White Life – A first in South Africa.

 After around 40 minutes it was time to cut the shark open and have a look inside, this was incredibly exciting and fascinating to watch and as the shark was cut open I began to realise that the shark looked empty inside.
 Usually, the shark’s liver takes up most of the space and it would have started to fall out as the team began to cut, then everyone seemed to realise at once that the liver was completely missing!!!

 My mouth hit the ground as we then realised what had killed this massive female White Shark…..ORCAS!!

 Orcas have been hanging around SA for a few months which apparently never happens and the crew did mention that whenever the same two Orcas turn up, the sharks leave.
 The Orcas that have been hanging around are two transient males with dorsal fin collapse (Like Free Willy) and these two animals are known shark killers in South Africa, killing a number of Sevengill sharks in False bay last year.

-Just as I was writing this blog entry sadly another 4m+ shark has washed up an hours drive down the coast again with all the same injuries and parts missing.
-In a recent scientific study done by Dr Sara Andreotti it shows that there are only around 350-500 Great Whites left!
-This is shocking given the fact that this is the Great White capital of the world and these two Orcas are now starting to hunt this already highly endangered population of sharks throughout the whole of SA.
+Just as I was writing this blog entry sadly another 4m+ shark has washed up an hour’s drive down the coast again with all the same injuries and parts missing.
+A recent scientific study done by Dr Sara Andreotti shows that only around 350-500 Great Whites remain!
+Given this is the Great White capital of the world, it’s especially socking!
+These two Orcas are now starting to hunt this already highly endangered population of sharks throughout the whole of SA.